lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 In the scatter plots, dashed lines show the threshold to call significantly changed domains identified in the "Statistics" step.

-Also use the relocated and not_relocated lists to do gene ontology analysis (see paper Methods).
+Use the relocated and not_relocated lists to do gene ontology analysis (see paper Methods).

-Supplementary Figures 12d,e were generated by this set of codes.
+Figures 4D,E were generated by this set of codes.